 Docs Ref has items in Documents Reference on the first floor of Morgan Library; Documents are on the South side of the Lower Level (basement) in compact shelves; Elec Media Docs are on the 2nd Floor on the North end of the Journal Room area, and Internet Docs are available online.

 Most of the content in the Federal Resources by Agencies, Federal Resources by Topic, and much of the Colorado Publications was chosen and annotated by Mike Culbertson, Mary Seaman, and Doug Ernest.
-This page and other pages within this guide (including information in boxes about Federal agencies) are by Naomi Lederer, the current Government Information Librarian.
+This page and other pages within this guide such as the Food, Energy, Water, Datasets, and Informaciόn en español (including information in boxes about Federal agencies) were created by Professor Naomi Lederer, and are maintained by Christine Pawliuk, the current Government Information Librarian.